Undline/UndChain/M3L_GSS.md

 - **News Feed**: Displays content in a scrollable feed with filters.
 - **Wizard Widget**: Guides users through multi-step processes or settings.
 - **Dashboard**: Aggregates widgets like graphs and spreadsheets for data visualization and navigation.
+- **Paint**: High level paint widget that allows users to draw custom shapes on screen.
+Includes layers, a object panel, the ability to imagine using Mimic and save on chain.

 ### Why Use M3L and GSS?